DFE-Digital/dfe-analytics/README.md

 **👉 Send every web request and database update to BigQuery**

+**👋 Database replication to BigQuery using Airbyte available as alternative to database events**

 **✋ Skip or hide fields containing PII**

 **✌️  Configure and forget**